wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 In the example, we first import the model that we want to manipulate.
 We then print out all the existing categories.
 As our underlying `Category` table is empty, an empty list is returned.
 Then we create and save a `Category`, before printing out all the categories again.
 This second `print` then shows the new ``Category`` just added.
 Note the name, `Test` appears in the second `print` - this is your `__str__()` or `__unicode__()` method at work!

 X> ### Complete the Official Tutorial
 X> The example above is only a very basic taster on database related activities you can perform in the Django shell.
-If you have not done so already, it's now a good time to complete part one of the [official Django Tutorial to learn more about interacting with models](https://docs.djangoproject.com/en/1.9/intro/tutorial02/).
+If you have not done so already, it's now a good time to complete [part two of the official Django Tutorial to learn more about interacting with models](https://docs.djangoproject.com/en/1.9/intro/tutorial02/).
 Also check out the [official Django documentation on the list of available commands](https://docs.djangoproject.com/en/1.9/ref/django-admin/#available-commands) for working with models.

 ## Configuring the Admin Interface
 One of the eye-catching features of Django is the built-in, Web-based administrative interface that allows you to browse and edit data represented as model instances (from the corresponding database tables).